Beatrice-Kariuki/Sharing-Project-Phase-3/README.md

 - Equip the intermediate station with state-of-the-art blood screening equipment.
 This will enable more fine-tuned diagnosis due to the increase of blood parameters tested for anomalies.
 Moreover, this will provide additional data that can be fed into he model to improve its performance over time.

 - When planning for the overall patient capacity as well as appropriate staffing of the medical facility, the assumption of a 40% admission rate can be used to distribute resources appropriately.

+## Conclusion
+- Leveraging the dataset obtained in research, this project developed a predictive model (with 75% accuracy) for the classification of patients based on haematological features.​

+- Furthermore, we we able to identify the need for an intermediate checkup station that would be used to provide additional specialized medical care for patients classified as needing overnight hospitalization.​

+- This would have the two-fold effect of providing extra medical attention to high-risk patients while accounting for any misclassification by the model.

 ## Authors
 - Rodgers Odhiambo
 - Mohamed Bashir
 - David Kirianja